Chinese vs. World Bank Development Projects: Insights from Earth Observation and Computer Vision on Wealth Gains in Africa, 2002-2013: Discussion

 The image-based confounding estimation method demonstrated a wide range of AUC model quality scores in predicting treatment probability across funders, sectors, and modeling strategies.
 We expected image-based confounding to be more beneficial for sectors dependent on the physical conditions of treatment areas compared to those that can be placed anywhere (e.g., Energy Generation vs. Education), but did not find a clear pattern meeting those expectations.

 Data resolution is a concern in studies using satellite methods and data.
 If the resolution of satellite images is not sufficiently high, the algorithm may miss confounding factors.
-The multi-resolution nature of our data raises several challenges to statistical inference (see \citet{Meng2014}), including issues related to mixing data measured at multiple resolutions and to estimating an estimand at a finer-grained resolution (5 km$^2$ neighborhoods) than many of the covariates upon which it is based.
+The multi-resolution nature of our data raises several challenges to statistical inference (see \citet{Meng2014}), including issues related to mixing data measured at multiple resolutions and to estimating an estimand at a finer-grained resolution (\SpatialRes{} km neighborhoods) than many of the covariates upon which it is based.
 To ensure the use of nationally representative samples in each country included in each funder/sector analysis, we use locations of neighborhoods surveyed in one round of Demographic and Health Surveys as units of analysis.
 We use \citet{Pettersson2023}'s wealth estimates for those locations over time.
 This is a non-random sample, since all these countries have a relationship with the U.S. Future research could use wealth estimates to create broader samples of neighborhoods across the African continent, including in countries never surveyed by DHS, or could include all human settlement areas across Africa instead of a sample.
 With the possible dismantling of funds to USAID, and its detrimental effect on future DHS data collection efforts, EO-ML methods such as \citet{Pettersson2023} will be even more critical for aid evaluation.

 \paragraph{Future Work.} There are several promising angles that future research can build on.
 For example, future research can replicate this study incorporating novel debiasing methods in the handling of ML-generated outcomes \citep{angelopoulos2023prediction,petterssonDebiasingMachineLearning2025,risterportinarimarancaCorrectingMeasurementErrors2025}, uncertainty quantification in the imputed-image-derived outcomes \cite{kakooei2024increasing}, evaluating the effect of satellite image scale \cite{pmlr-v275-zhu25a}, and incorporating large-language models for enhanced interpretability \cite{murugaboopathyPlatonicRepresentationsPoverty2025}.